chauff/cse1500-web-transcripts/README.md

 ## Course grading

 - Course grade:
-  - 40% midterm (covers all Web technology lectures)
+  - 40% midterm (covers all web technology lectures)
   - 40% final exam (covers all database technology lectures)
   - 20% assignments
 - Requirements: to pass, the overall grade must be **5.8** or higher AND the midterm grade must be at least a **5** AND the final exam grade must be at least a **5** in accordance with TU Delft's exam regulations.
 - Assignments are done in **pairs of two students** and are graded by student assistants in a binary manner (pass or fail).
-There are six assignments in total, three cover Web programming topics and three cover database topics.
+There are six assignments in total, three cover web programming topics and three cover database topics.
 - We have two assessment weeks: one before Christmas and one at the end of January.
-In the December assessment week **all** three Web assignments are assessed in a single session; in the January assessment week **all** three database assignments are assessed in a single session.
+In the December assessment week **all** three web assignments are assessed in a single session; in the January assessment week **all** three database assignments are assessed in a single session.
 Each session can yield anything between 3x pass and 3x no-pass.

 ## Course topics

 - Week 2.1: (Lecture L1) HTTP and (L2) HTML5
-- Week 2.2: (L3) JavaScript and (L4) node.js
+- Week 2.2: (L3) JavaScript and (L4) Node.js
-- Week 2.3: (L5) CSS and (L6) node.js (advanced topics)
+- Week 2.3: (L5) CSS and (L6) Node.js (advanced topics)
-- Week 2.4: (L7) Cookies & sessions and (L8) Web security
+- Week 2.4: (L7) Cookies & sessions and (L8) web security
-- Week 2.5: midterm on December 13 (*the midterm only covers Web technology topics*)
+- Week 2.5: midterm on December 13 (*the midterm only covers web technology topics*)
 - Week 2.6: DB topics
 - Week 2.7: DB topics
 - Week 2.8: DB topics